My personal website has gone through a couple of stack changes:

 Well… in a word… memory.

-Long story short Wordpress was performing horribly when it comes to the Medium’s import function, and I didn’t really wanted to spend too much reformatting each article.
+Long story short WordPress was performing horribly when it comes to Medium’s import function, and I didn’t really want to spend too much reformatting each article.

 The official documentation sucks just a little.
-I felt confused in moving my first steps.
-After a while I found a beginner tutorial that covers most of the steps that you might need to get to a decent blog product.
+I felt confused about moving my first steps.
+After a while, I found a beginner tutorial that covers most of the steps that you might need to get to a decent blog product.
 It wasn’t easy to find, at least for me!

 The starters are a very nice feature.
 I could choose a theme that I like, and extend it.
-More or less the way I am used to do with Docker.
+More or less the way I am used to doing with Docker.

 What to say about the resulting performances?
-I ran a lighthouse test and got 100% on everithing :-)
+I ran a lighthouse test and got 100% on everything :-)